gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 # Activate venv (can either be a global or relative path)
 source /zfs/projects/<your-project>/opt/bin/activate

-# Run python script
+# Run Python script
-# with no command line arg: a = 0 in the script
+# With no command line argument: a = 0 in the script
 python gurobi_test.py
 ```